tprasadt/InstaSafeZTAA.github.io/index.md

 <h2>Zero Trust Network Access </h2>
 <h3>Overview </h3>

 The architecture follows the Zero Trust ideology like ZTAA but unlike ZTAA, connects users to corporate networks or IP.
-The access can be leveraged for a set of IPs or can be bound to an IP and port.
+The access can be leveraged for a set of IPs or can be bound to a IP and port.

 <h3>Components</h3>